 Back in 2012, a study by Abreu et al suggested Lactobacillus sakei as a possible treatment for sinusitis.
 In the past 6 years those conclusions have been supported by the experiences of hundreds of people contacting me, and my family's experiences with L. sakei products.
 It really is the best sinusitis treatment for most people!
 When Lactobacillus sakei works as a treatment - it can seem miraculous as sinusitis symptoms gradually disappear or greatly improve.
 Unfortunately it doesn't work for everyone - for a minority there seems to be no effect, and it is not clear why.
+It also doesn't treat allergies or allergy symptoms.
 (See Treatment Summary page for different ways to use products.)

 Sinusitis research in the last decade has found that not only do sinusitis sufferers lack L. sakei, they have too much of some other bacteria, and they also don't have the bacteria diversity in their sinuses that healthy people without sinusitis have.
 In other words, the sinus microbiome (microbial community) is out of whack (dysbiosis) in chronic sinusitis - with a depletion of some bacterial species, and an increase in "abundance" of other species.

 Luckily Lactobacillus sakei is found in some foods (such as some brands of live fermented kimchi), some sausage starter cultures (such as B-2), and recently in some probiotic supplements (e.g. Lanto Sinus).
 One reason it is used in sausage starter cultures is because L. sakei dominates over and inhibits growth of pathogenic bacteria, including Staphylococcus aureus.